 Lower back pain is one of the most common reasons for doctor’s office visits.
-The lifetime incidence of low back pain has been reported to be as a high as 90%.
+The adults experience of low back pain can be as a high as 90% in their lifetime.
+Low back pain is the most common reason for job related disability and missed work days.
 In a given year, close to 50% of adults will have some form of low back pain, with the direct costs alone being as high as $20 billion annually and the indirect costs, including lost work time and worker’s compensation claims, estimated north of $50 billion annually.

-With the current focus on reducing healthcare costs while improving quality of life, Pilates serves as an excellent alternative option to lower back pain management.
+With the current concentration on reducing healthcare costs while improving quality of life, pilates might be an excellent alternative modality in lower back pain management.

 What is Pilates?

 The Pilates method was developed by Joseph Pilates of Germany.
-He was born with asthma and other health problems, but turned to exercise and sports to overcome his various ailments.
+He was born with asthma and other health problems but turned to exercise and sports to overcome his various ailments.
 Pilates’ emphasis is placed on controlled movements.
-While the core is the main focal point of Pilates, it also engages the upper back, glutes, and muscles of the legs.
+The moves might look simple but takes a lot of control and precision.
+While the core is the main focal point of pilates, it also engages the upper back, glutes, and muscles of the legs.
 It has been shown to improve strength, balance, and flexibility.

 Is Pilates For Me?